Superradiant detection of microscopic optical dipolar interactions: Experimental details

-Finally, to account for shot-to-shot fluctuations of atom number $N$ during the hours long data-taking process, we record absorption images for each sample after the spin-wave measurements, and estimate the fluctuation and drifts with the absorption signal magnitudes.
+Finally, to account for drifts of atom number during the hours-long data-taking process, we record absorption images for each sample after the spin-wave measurements, using instead $s\approx 1, \tau_{\rm p}=20~\mu$s weak probe instead for the dilute samples with substantially reduced ${\rm OD}(\hat {\bf x})$, to normalize the atom number $N$ that enters the final data analysis.